novshielvidal/UI-2/README.md

 # UI-2

-Landing page for Refugee Stories Build Week Project created by Novshiel Vidal
+Landing page and About Us page for Refugee Stories Build Week Project created by Novshiel Vidal
 December 2019